 Depression affects millions of Americans.
 It can occur at any time and can be caused by various reasons, such as heredity or medical conditions like thyroid problems, brain tumors, or vitamin deficiencies.
 Substance abuse can worsen the symptoms of depression or cause symptoms that are similar to depression.
 In some cases, substances can also change the brain chemistry to mimic depression.
 This means that prolonged substance use could potentially cause depression.
-However, if you are struggling with the symptoms of depression, then depression therapy with Avedis Recovery can potentially help ease those symptoms.
+However, if you are struggling with the symptoms of depression, then with Avedis Recovery can potentially help ease those symptoms.

 Substance Abuse and Depression